wickedest/pdffiller-script/docs/API.md

 <a name="Form+registerFriendlyKeyHelpers"></a>

 ### form.registerFriendlyKeyHelpers(funcs)
 Registers friendly key helpers for use with the script.
+By default, the following key helpers are registered:

+- **.currency**: The value is a currency, meaning that it will be parsed as a decimal and written to the form as a declimal with two decimal places.
+- **.dec**: Returns the decimal part of a currency.
+- **.whole**: Returns the whole integer part of a currency.
+- **.nodash**: Strips dashes from a string.

 **Kind**: instance method of [<code>Form</code>](#Form)
 **Access**: public